DanHodges/TheologicalDictionary/New Birth.md

 # New Birth
-Definition of New Birth coming soon
+Definition of New Birth coming soon.